 - In the 10,000 most common words collected by the Royal Spanish Academy, we found 95 pronouns.

 - The top 10 pronouns were used 63% of the time.

 - Unlike English, in Spanish, we don’t need to use personal pronouns all the time.
-To prove it, we found that yo and él (both personal pronouns) have a use with a frequency of 2.22% and 1.84% respectively.
+To prove it, we found that yo and él (both personal pronouns) have a frequency of 2.22% and 1.84%, respectively.

 Learning Spanish Online

-Spanish speakers, teachers and learners alike may find it interesting to know which verb conjugations are most commonly searched for online.
-We collected data that showed the most searched queries and phrases following the format of “[verb] conjugation” for both searches occurring on a monthly basis in the U.S. as well as worldwide.
+Spanish speakers, teachers, and learners alike may find it interesting to know which verb conjugations are most commonly searched for online.
+We collected data that showed the most searched queries and phrases following the format of “[verb] conjugation” for both searches occurring monthly in the U.S. and worldwide.